Featured article photo: Jeonju, South Korea by rawkkim (Unsplash License)

 Let's start off with a small tidbit.
-The word 안녕 (Annyeong) is derived from the base verb 안녕하다 (Annyeonghada), meaning a state of peacefulness, or a state of wellness.
+The word Annyeong (안녕) is derived from the base verb Annyeonghada (안녕하다), meaning a state of peacefulness, or a state of wellness.
 So essentially, all greetings that contain the word 안녕 (Annyeong) are all well-wishes of peacefulness and wellness in themselves.
-Beautiful, right?
+Beautiful, isn’t it?

 You'd do well to remember that Korean is a language that emphasizes on formality.
 Knowing how to express yourself in both formal and informal settings is crucial, especially when it comes to greetings because making a good first impression will go a long way!

-안녕하세요 (Annyeonghaseyo) is probably one of the most common form of greeting that people come across.
-It is a safe, formal way to say "Hello".
-Literally, the phrase means "Be well" or "Please be well".
 You will hear this often when entering a restaurant, a hotel, or other service establishments in Korea.
-You can't go wrong in using this greeting when meeting someone for the first time, or when greeting your employer, teacher, or anyone who is supposedly older or in a more superior position than you are in an organization.
+You can't go wrong in using this greeting when meeting someone for the first time, when greeting your employer, teacher, or anyone who is supposedly older or in a more superior position than you are in an organization.

-Annyeong (안녕) is a casual, informal way of saying "Hello".
+Annyeong (안녕) is a casual, informal way of saying "Hello."
 It is typically used among close friends and not people you have just met.
-There is no need to bow when you are greeting someone informally, though you could if you want to.
-Annyeong (안녕) can also be used to say "Goodbye".
+There is no need to bow when you are greeting someone informally, a simple wave will do.
+Annyeong (안녕) can also be used to say "Goodbye."

 New Korean learners often use the formal form of saying goodbye in formal Korean, namely Annyeonghi gyeseyo (안녕히 계세요) and Annyeonghi kaseyo (안녕히 가세요), but these are awkward to use in informal settings.